Rhineland massacres: Jewish responses

-Historians have disagreed about whether there was a halakhic justification for the mass suicide during Rhineland massacres.
+Historians have disagreed about whether there was a halakhic justification for the mass suicide during the Rhineland massacres.
 Haym Soloveitchik states that the issue of voluntary martyrdom to avoid committing sins in halakhic literature is highly questionable, and acorrding to that the Poskim should have determined that "all the martyrs [...] were not only not "holy," but were "self-killers," and murderers".
 Later, according to Soloveitchik, the rabbis, out of respect for the victims, had to justify these horrific acts "with a few deft twists, a tenable, if not quite persuasive" of the Halakha.

 In contrast, Avraham Grossman, Israel Ta-Shma and other researchers state that the suicides acted according to the Jewish law as it was known to them.
 According to them, Ashkenazi Poskim attributed halakhic importance to the legends that appear in the Talmud (Aggadah), many of which involve suicides in order to avoid committing sins.
 Therefore, the act of suicide during the Rhineland massacres was anchored in the halakhic perception of the Ashkenazim, and they acted according to Jewish tradition, as they perceived it.

-Prior to the Crusades, the Jews were divided among three major areas which were largely independent of one another.
-These were the Jews living in Islamic nations (still the majority), those in the Byzantine Empire and those in the Catholic West.
-With the persecutions that began around 1096, a new awareness of the entire people took hold across all of these groups, reuniting the three separate strands.
+Prior to the Crusades, the Jews lived in three major areas which were largely independent of each other.
+These were the Jews who lived in Islamic nations (still the majority), those who lived in the Byzantine Empire and those who lived in the Catholic West.
+With the persecutions that began in around 1096, a new sense of awareness about the persecution of the Jewish people as a whole took hold across all of these groups, reuniting the three separate strands.

 In the late 19th century, Jewish historians used the episode as a demonstration of the need for Zionism (that is, for a new Jewish state).